tsathishkumar/MySController-rs/README.md

 All the APIs are available as postman collection and the docs can be found [here](https://documenter.getpostman.com/view/198173/myscontroller/RWEmHGeT#1d695865-c9c4-6738-e2b5-d75b31a880b7).

-There is also a pending task to add Swagger UI as part of the server.
+There is also a pending task to add Swagger UI as part of the server .

 ## Screenshots